 When I do bake, I take the time to do it right.
 I make sure my eggs are room temperature, I measure carefully and I spend the time preparing the cake pans so the layers come out easily and I don’t end up with chunks of cake that need to be glued together with icing.

 Here’s the trick.
 Cut parchment paper to fit the bottom of the pan.
 If you start with a square and fold diagonally corner to corner as many times as you can, you end up with a wedge.
 Then cut the unfolded end to the size of the radius of the cake pan.
 If you’ve been out of school for a while, the radius is the distance from the middle of the pan to the outside.

 This is what you end up with.

 If you butter the bottom of the pan, it helps the paper stay in place.
 Then butter the paper and the sides of the pan.
 Add a spoonful of cocoa powder and shake it around, banging the edges until the entire pan is coated.
 You could use flour but this would result in your nice chocolate cake having a white floury coating.
-It’s not the end of the world but it just looks better.
-And if you don’t have parchment paper, butter and cocoa powder will be fine.
+It’s not the end of the world but it just looks better if you use cocoa powder.
+And if you don’t have parchment paper, just butter and cocoa powder will be fine.

 Once you’ve made the cake batter, pour it evenly into 2 round cake pans.

 In a perfect world you would get exactly the same amount of cake batter in both pans but in reality, you’ll likely have one that’s slightly higher than the other.
 Just use the thinner layer for the bottom of the cake.